 AND pathology findings — must all be considered together.

-Even with prolonged exposure to such water, no visible symptoms develop — not even in small, sensitive fish.
-No subdermal bubbles, no buoyancy issues, no mortality.
+Even with prolonged exposure, such conditions typically do not result in clear clinical signs — even in small and sensitive fish.
+No subdermal bubbles, no buoyancy disorders, no acute mortality.

 Why?

-For gas bubbles to form in the bloodstream, the partial pressure of dissolved gases in water must significantly exceed the gas pressure in fish blood.
-At just 0.5 bar:
+For gas bubbles to form within the bloodstream, the partial pressure of dissolved gases in water must significantly exceed that in the fish’s blood.

 Final Thought